Medical Indemnity Fund Frequently Asked Questions (FAQs)

 What happens if the plaintiff has health insurance?

-Any health insurance, excluding Medicaid and Medicare, available to a plaintiff must be utilized for each claim before the Fund will become a payer.
-Amounts paid for copayments and deductibles may be reimbursable by the Fund, however health insurance premiums are not.
+Any health insurance, excluding Medicaid and Medicare, available to a plaintiff must be utilized for each claim before the Fund will become the obligated payer.
+Amounts paid as copayments and deductibles may be reimbursable by the Fund, however health insurance premiums are not.

 What happens if the plaintiff is also enrolled in an Individualized Education Program, Preschool Supportive Health Services Program, Early Intervention Program?